Atlos

 create custom integrations, for example with third-party archiving and publishing tools.

-Free for up to 10 incidents that can be created and edited per month.
+Free for a limited number of incidents that can be created and modified per month.
 Even with this free version, you have unlimited view access, your team can be of any size, and you can export your data whenever you want.

 If your investigation is small-scale, a spreadsheet may suffice.